 He became enraged because we had no money left to purchase drugs.
 Forcefully walking onto a wooden path, he picked up a large rock to threaten my life, saying, “I’ll kill you right here, and no one will ever find you.”

-Walking back to the mall, blood pouring down my face, he said, “you’re going to tell the police someone raped you.”
+With blood pouring down my face, we walked back to the mall, and he said, “You’re going to tell the police someone raped you.”
 Shortly after calling, you arrived and drove us back to Albany Medical Center.

 I went to the emergency room for twenty stitches in my head.
-You waited, and afterward, drove us to the mall where the incident occurred.
+You waited and drove us to the mall where the incident occurred.

-Then began asking questions and brought a k9 dog to the scene.
-Before long, the dog sat down on my husband’s side of the car.
+Then, you began asking questions and brought a K9 dog to the scene.
+Before long, the dog sat on my husband’s side of the car.
 I was sure the officers knew.
 Shortly after, you drove us to the Ronald McDonald house.

 After Anthony was home recovering, two police detectives came to talk about what happened.
 They drove me to a police barracks in Malta, New York, for questioning.